-The requested City R-3 (Residential Single-family - 3) zoning district would allow uses that are generally consistent with those currently on the property and described in the Residential future land use designation.
+The GSO2040 Future Land Use Map designates this location as Residential.
+The requested City R-3 (Residential Single-family - 3) zoning district would allow uses that are consistent with those currently on the property and described in the Residential future land use designation.
 The GSO2040 Future Built Form Map designates this location as Urban General.
-The subject property is located in Growth Tier 1 of the Growth Tiers Map.
-The subject property is also located in a Scenic Corridor Overlay District (SCOD-1), which requires a 50 average undisturbed buffer for the portion of the property adjacent to the Greensboro Urban Loop.
+The subject property is located in Growth Tier 1 of the Growth Tiers Map and is located in the Gateway Corridor Phase III.